Streamlinelv/cartbounty/readme.txt

 == Changelog ==

-= 8.1.1 =
+= 8.1.2 =
-* Added IP address information to system report
-* Translation update
-* Code refactoring and optimization
+* Fixed PHP warnings on checkout page if address fields were not saved

 [See changelog for all versions](https://raw.githubusercontent.com/Streamlinelv/woo-save-abandoned-carts/master/changelog.txt).